Logistics - An Integral Component of Supply Chain Management

-Supply chain Management encompasses, planning, design, control and implementation of all business processes related to procurement, manufacturing, distribution and sales order fulfillment functions of a business.
+Supply Chain Management encompasses, planning, design, control and implementation of all business processes related to procurement, manufacturing, distribution and sales order fulfillment functions of a business.

-All these activities involve multiple networks of vendors and service providers which are integrated and co-coordinated by the Supply chain Experts of the organization to move raw materials and finished goods from and to all distant locations across the globe.
+All these activities involve multiple networks of vendors and service providers which are integrated and co-coordinated by the Supply Chain Experts of the organization to move raw materials and finished goods from and to all distant locations across the globe.

 Logistics plays important role in post procurement function of delivery of raw material from the supplier to the point of production and Finished Goods Supply chain management from the point of dispatch from factory to the point of delivery to the customer.

 The flow of goods flows through a network of transportation by road, rail, air or ship and intermediary warehouses to hold inventories before moving to the forward locations.
-The entire activity involves multi tier suppliers, agents and agencies including freight forwarders, packers, customs department, distributors and Logistics service providers etc.
+The entire activity involves multi-tier suppliers, agents, and agencies including freight forwarders, packers, customs department, distributors and Logistics service providers, etc.

-Logistics therefore is an integral component of Supply chain Management.
+Logistics therefore is an integral component of Supply Chain Management.

 Similarly in any business organization, the successful operations depend upon visibility and control over the logistics process managed through and with excellent logistics service provider backbone and network.

 In many cases Supply chain is often referred to as Logistics and vice e versa.
 Though logistics and supply chain are intricately linked, both do not mean the same.
-Logistics is a sub component and extension of Supply Chain.
+Logistics is a sub-component and extension of Supply Chain.

 Take the case of production procurement, SCM strategy will define the process, selection of vendors, procurement strategy and the mode of order fulfillment coupled with cycle time and lead time to supply to the production floor.
 Logistics in this case details out the mode of transportation from the vendor, the consignment planning, process for order trigger, consolidation of shipments, detailing transportation modes and vendors, defines transit times, documentation process and implements the plan, controls and monitors the flow of goods from point of origin up to the point of delivery to the plant for production.